greghendershott/racket-mode/README.md

 ## Indentation

+With respect to indentation, racket-mode:

+* Automatically indents forms that start with `begin` in the usual way that `begin` is indented.

+* Automatically indents forms that start with `def` or `with-` in the usual way that `define` is indented.

-racket-mode includes indentation settings for many Racket built-in functions and forms.
-To customize these further, you can use Elisp to `(put <symbol> 'racket-indent-function <n>)`, where `<symbol>` is the name of the Racket form (e.g. `'test-case`) and `n` is an integer.
-The meaning of `n` is the same as for `lisp-indent-function` and `scheme-indent-function`: Indent the first `n` arguments specially (like ordinary function arguments), and then indent any further arguments like a body.
+* Has rules for many specific standard Racket forms.

+To extend, use your Emacs init file to `(put SYMBOL 'racket-indent-function INDENT)`, where `SYMBOL` is the name of the Racket form (e.g. `'test-case`) and `INDENT` is an integer or the symbol `'defun`.
+When `INDENT` is an integer, the meaning is the same as for `lisp-indent-function` and `scheme-indent-function`: Indent the first `n` arguments specially and then indent any further arguments like a body.

 For example in your `.emacs` file you could use: